Links on Android Authority may earn us a commission. Learn more.

 The original iCarly show on Nickelodeon was a massive hit for the pre-teen crowd.
 So how do you make a sequel to that show?
 Simple.
 You just make the main characters older but still make the show fun for the whole family to watch.
 Plus, it makes sense for Carly (Miranda Cosgrove), the original internet influencer, to return to the fold in this age of YouTube, Twitch, and TikTok.

-Microsoft’s sci-fi first-person shooter franchise was made for an epic TV series, and after years of development, the first season is currently rolling out on Paramount Plus.
+Microsoft’s sci-fi first-person shooter franchise was made for an epic TV series, and after years of development, the first season of Halo is currently rolling out on Paramount Plus.
 The show’s basic premise is the same as what’s featured in the first games, as Earth tries to fight off the invading alien Covenant with a team of super-soldiers called Spartans.
 However, the show does deviate from much of the game’s lore to tell its own story, which centers on a Spartan called Master Chief who has discovered an alien artifact that could turn the tide in this war.
 A second season is in development.

 Here are a few more Paramount Plus originals that didn’t quite make our list: